Sourdough Discard Hamburger Buns

 Storage Instructions

-Store the buns in an airtight container at room temperature for up to 3 days.
+Store the burger buns in an airtight bag or container at room temperature for up to 3 days.
 You can also freeze the baked buns.
-Wrap in plastic wrap, then
+Wrap in plastic wrap, then wrap again in foil or place in an airtight plastic bag.

 overhead view of sourdough sandwich buns